tencentyun/intlcloud-documents/API/API 3.0/安全/密钥管理服务/kms-2019-01-18/密钥相关接口/创建主密钥_intl.md

 ### Example 1.
 Creating a CMK

-Create a CMK used for data key management.
-The CMK can be used in other APIs to create data keys, perform encryption and decryption, and do more.
+Create a CMK for data key management.
+The CMK can be used in other APIs to create data keys, perform encryption and decryption, and more.

 #### Input Sample Code